Rush fan page

 All the World's a Stage

-I have the 822 552-2 M-1 Mercury silver disc CD-ROM.
-This version is missing the song What You're Doing due to CD-ROM size constraints of the time.
+The original CD-ROM releases are missing the song What You're Doing, with the Man, oh man from Geddy's off-stage banter and closing door, due to size constraints of the time.
 The missing song is available with the Chronicles compilation album.
 The remasters are unabridged.
 The 12 Months of Rush release is the most current remaster.
 The 50th anniversary is September 2026.
+A single was released December 1976 with the live medly of Fly by Night with In the Mood.
+Side B had the live version of Something for Nothing.

 A Farewell to Kings